 Where the firm has omitted information for any of the above reasons, a statement explaining this will be provided in the relevant section.

-Unless stated as otherwise, all figures contained in this disclosure are based on the firm’s audited annual reports for the year ending 31st March 2016.
+Unless stated as otherwise, all figures contained in this disclosure are based on the firm’s unaudited accounts ending 31 December 2019.

 These Pillar 3 Disclosures will be reviewed on an annual basis as a minimum.
 The disclosures will be published as soon as is practical following the finalisation of the firm’s Internal Capital Adequacy Assessment Process (ICAAP) and the publication of its annual reports.